AdobeDocs/genstudio.en/contributing.md

 ## Code Reviews

-All submissions should come in the form of a pull request and participate in a peer-review process by project maintainers.
+All submissions should be submitted as a pull request.
+The PR assignee must participate in a peer-review process with project maintainers.
 Read [About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) in _GitHub Docs_.

 Lastly, please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!

 ## From Contributor To Maintainer

 We love contributions from the community!
 If you would like to become a maintainer with full write access, you must be invited to the project.
 The existing maintainers employ an internal nomination process that must reach a consensus (silence is approval) before issuing an invitation.
-If you are qualified and want to get more deeply involved, feel free to reach out to existing maintainers to discuss your interest.
+If you are qualified and want to get more deeply involved, contact existing maintainers to discuss your interest.

 ## Security Issues